Ottoman Hungary

-During the period of Ottoman rule, Hungary was divided for administrative purposes into Eyalets (provinces), which were further divided into Sanjaks.
-Ownership of much of the land was distributed to Ottoman soldiers and officials with about 20% of the territory being retained by the Ottoman state.
+Ottoman Hungary was divided for administrative purposes into Eyalets (provinces), which were further divided into Sanjaks.
+Ownership of much of the land was distributed to Ottoman soldiers and officials with the remaining territory being retained by the Ottoman state.
 As a border territory, much of Ottoman Hungary was heavily fortified with troop garrisons.
 Remaining economically under-developed, it became a drain on Ottoman resources.
-Although there was some immigration from other parts of the Empire and some conversions to Islam, the territory remained largely Christian.
-The Ottomans were relatively religiously tolerant and this toleration allowed Protestantism to prosper unlike in Royal Hungary where the Habsburgs repressed it.
-By the end of the 16th century, around 90% of the population was Protestant, mainly Calvinist.
+During the centuries long three-way Hungarian–Habsburg–Ottoman wars the Hungarian population was highly decimated.